k-maciejewski/CTGovDashboard/README.md

 Application to assist administrators in ClinicalTrials.gov metrics compliance and reporting

+The dashboard can be previewed [here](https://kmaciejewski.shinyapps.io/CTGovDashboard/)

+The dashboard (all files in repo) can be downloaded and used locally (requires R, LaTeX), or can be loaded to a secure server.

 To use this dashboard first download the Record Information Download and Review History Download csv files from ClinicalTrials.gov PRS.

 *Sample data for non-PRS users*